batgerelt/batgerelt/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Datacare LLC
+- 🔭 I’m currently working on something
 - 🌱 I’m currently learning [React-Native]
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate on something
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with something
-- 💬 Ask me about ...
+- 💬 Ask me about something
-- 📫 How to reach me: ...
+- 📫 How to reach me: something
-- 😄 Pronouns: ...
+- 😄 Pronouns: something
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: something
 -->